WHY USE SUSSEX WOODSTOVES?

 SELECTING A STOVE

-Whether you need a stove for primary heating or as a backup, we can sell you what you really need, economically, and you can easily have it professionally fitted.
+Whether you need a stove for primary heating or as a backup, we can sell you what you really need, economically, and will help you to ensure that you have it professionally fitted.
 If you insist on a stove that is too large or too small, we will try to discourage you, but probably take your money if you force us to do so.
 For sizing a stove, allow 1kW per 14 cubic metres of the room to be heated.
-Remember that clearances are required around the stoves - typically 1-2" air-gaps to the rear (assuming 8” walls), 2-6" to the side brickwork (assuming 8” pillars), 6-8" to the aperture lintel and 9-12" of fireproof frontal hearth, depending on the model chosen – usually 12” applies unless the front of the stove cannot be open to burn it open-doored.
+Remember that clearances are required around the stoves - typically 1-2" air-gaps to the rear (assuming 8" walls), 2-6" to the side brickwork (assuming 8" pillars), 6-8" to the aperture lintel and 9-12" of fireproof frontal hearth, depending on the model chosen - usually 12" applies unless the front of the stove cannot be open to burn it open-doored.

 We try to be helpful when customers are busy choosing stoves, but we neither recommend any particular stove models or manufacturers, nor do we recommend specific fitters and services suppliers.
 Come to that, we are perhaps unusual in that actually prefer to sell to and work only for nice people, so we may even sometimes decline an offer to purchase goods - eccentric, I know, but ethical!